All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Pattern: Side effects consistently worse on injection days 1-2, improving by day 4.
 This is the most common GLP-1 pattern.
 It indicates that peak medication levels (which occur 24-72 hours post-injection) are triggering dose-dependent effects.
 Your provider may adjust timing, split dosing, or slow your titration schedule.

 Pattern: GI side effects that worsen after high-fat meals but not after protein-focused meals.
 GLP-1 medications slow gastric emptying.
 High-fat meals empty even more slowly, creating prolonged fullness, nausea, or reflux.
-The fix is not a dose change but a dietary adjustment.
+The fix isn't a dose change but a dietary adjustment.
 Shift to protein-first, lower-fat meals and eat smaller portions.

 Pattern: Headaches during the first 2 weeks that resolve after week 3.
 Common during GLP-1 titration and GH peptide initiation.
 Often related to fluid balance changes and resolves as your body adjusts.
 Stay well-hydrated and note if headaches persist beyond week 3, which would warrant provider review.